Spectre.ai Dividend Token (SXDT) Reaches Market Cap of $9.56 Million

-Spectre.ai Dividend Token (CURRENCY:SXDT) traded up 21.2% against the US dollar during the one day period ending at 14:00 PM ET on January 2nd.
-Spectre.ai Dividend Token has a market capitalization of $9.56 million and $6.00 worth of Spectre.ai Dividend Token was traded on exchanges in the last 24 hours.
-One Spectre.ai Dividend Token coin can now be purchased for about $0.12 or 0.00000313 BTC on cryptocurrency exchanges.
-Over the last seven days, Spectre.ai Dividend Token has traded up 180.5% against the US dollar.
+Spectre.ai Dividend Token (CURRENCY:SXDT) traded flat against the dollar during the 24-hour period ending at 17:00 PM Eastern on January 7th.
+Spectre.ai Dividend Token has a market cap of $9.56 million and $6.00 worth of Spectre.ai Dividend Token was traded on exchanges in the last 24 hours.
+In the last seven days, Spectre.ai Dividend Token has traded flat against the dollar.
+One Spectre.ai Dividend Token coin can now be bought for $0.12 or 0.00000313 BTC on major exchanges.

 According to CryptoCompare, “SPECTRE (short for Speculative Tokenized Trading Exchange) is an Ethereum-based broker-less financial trading platform.
 SPECTRE has two types of tokens, each separately traded on different exchanges.
 As for the dividend-token, SPECTRE pays out normal dividends and special dividends to dividend-token holders.
 SPECTRE is a website that allows you to trade on the direction of currencies, commodities, stocks and other assets, for financial gain.
 Uniquely, it offers the ability for traders to earn 5-200% returns (average 73%) ROI on just 1 trade within minutes.
 Unlike traditional brokerages, it sits on top of our global auditing technology meaning that it provides unparalleled transparency.
 Traders may choose the off-site trading account option and never deposit at SPECTRE to trade to see how things work.
 SPECTRE's liquidity pool (i.e balance sheet) is owned by our platform users who receive rewards based on the traded volume in SPECTRE, and not by a centralised management. “